ApolloAuto/apollo/docs/howto/how_to_migrate_to_the_updated_apollo_master_from_old_versions.md

-# Migrate to Apollo 3.5 from old versions
+# Migrate to Apollo master from old versions

 ## Introduced Git-LFS

-In Apollo 3.5, we enabled [Git-LFS](https://git-lfs.github.com) as the storage for large files, such as records, images, models, etc.
+In Apollo master, we enabled [Git-LFS](https://git-lfs.github.com) as the storage for large files, such as records, images, models, etc.

 *To make the most out of Git-LFS, we also revised the whole history of Apollo to move data files into the large-file-storage.*

-This makes the Apollo 3.5 more like a brand new repo, while NOT growing on top of Apollo 3.0, as they have different commit ID on almost each history commits.
+This makes the Apollo master more like a brand new repo, while NOT growing on top of Apollo 3.0, as they have different commit ID on almost each history commits.

 ### Why we are doing this